 How to Limit Employee Internet Access Selectively

 Many businesses want to know how to restrict internet access for employees without totally blocking access to the internet.
 With WebTitan it is easy to limit employee internet access selectively.
 Different controls can be set for different employees or groups of employees.
-If you have sales staff, you may want to do as much as possible to make sure they are always on the phone and internet controls may need to be more restrictive.
+If you have sales staff, you may want to do as much as possible to make sure they are always on the phone, and internet controls may need to be more restrictive.
 The marketing department may require much more lax controls since they will be required to access a broader range of websites for work.
 Since the filter integrates with LDAP and Active Directory, setting controls for different users and user groups is simple.
 You can implement organization-wide controls (e.g. adult content), department controls (social media), and individuals controls through LDAP/AD.

-Speak to TitanHQ About Internet Filtering Controls
+Speak to TitanHQ About Controlling Internet Access In the Workplace

 Internet content control is quick, easy, and cost-effective with WebTitan.
 The solution allows you to easily restrict internet access at work and avoid problems associated with web filtering.
-If you are Interested in curbing personal internet use at work and improving your organization’s security posture, contact TitanHQ today for advice.
+If you are interested in curbing personal internet use at work and improving your organization’s security posture, contact TitanHQ today for advice.
 You can also sign up for a free trial and evaluate WebTitan in your own environment before you commit to a purchase and can schedule a product demonstration to see WebTitan in action.